-It has been estimated that of the 15 or so million alcohol abusers in the United States, one third are women.
+Why do women need Women for Sobriety?
+It has been estimated that of the 14.1 million alcohol abusers in the United States, approximately one third are women.
 That is a massive 4 to 5 million individuals.
+When we look at the different alcohol treatment programs available, there is very little options for women only.

 There is no discrimination, no bias toward one sex or the other, all are welcome to attend.
 Explicitly this may be so, but implicitly it has proved very different for many women.